 Font and Colors

 The current emblem is one of the main historical legacies of Tatra.
-Its foundation was laid back in the early 1920s when the company was renamed and produced the first cars with round badges on the radiator grilles.
+Its foundation was laid in the early 1920s, when the company was renamed and began producing the first cars with round badges on the radiator grilles.
 Realizing the value of the original design, the brand owners tried to preserve it, so it has survived to this day almost unchanged.
-The modern version differs only in stylish 3D design.
+The modern version differs only in its stylish 3D design.

-The letters have an unusual shape because they are adapted to the borders of the circle.
+The letters have an unusual shape because they are adapted to the circle’s borders.
 All lines are of approximately the same thickness.
-Due to the deformation, the font is difficult to identify, although it is grotesque.
+Due to the deformation, the font is difficult to read, though grotesque.

 The latest redesign brings changes to the color scheme.
-The red base is preserved, but it has become brighter and has acquired a gradient.
+The red base is preserved but has become brighter and developed a gradient.
 The inscription remains white as before.
-And the circle turned out to be inside a silver ring, which outwardly resembles a shiny chrome-plated metal.
+And the circle turned out to be inside a silver ring, which outwardly resembles shiny chrome-plated metal.